sheunl/Puzzles/README.md

 # Puzzles
-A collection of Algorithmics Puzzles I am interested in solved and Unsolved
+A collection of Algorithmics Puzzles I am interested in, solved and unsolved